December 28, 2006: As the rest of the country enjoys a much-deserved holiday, Apple gets embroiled in a stock “backdating” scandal.

 (Over the next year, this perception that Apple was no longer a scrappy underdog fighting the establishment would again be challenged when Apple sought legal action against bloggers for reporting on the company’s trade secrets.)

-In the end, the SEC announced in April 2007 that it would not pursue a case against Apple — in part because the company had set up an internal investigation into the stock scandal so rapidly.
+In the end, the SEC announced in April 2007 that it would not pursue a case against Apple.
+In part, this was because the company had set up an internal investigation into the stock scandal so rapidly.
 However, Apple’s former CFO Fred Anderson, who was on Apple’s board, and general counsel Nancy Heinen, did have complaints made against them.
 Ultimately, Anderson resigned and Heinen paid a $2.2 million fine without admitting liability.

 Apple also paid $14 million in damages.